 Grout can be a nightmare to clean.
-It’s that white-ish mortar between tiles, and can be commonly found in bathrooms, tiled floors or around pool areas.
+It’s that white-ish mortar between tiles and can be commonly found in bathrooms, tiled floors or around pool areas.
 If your grout is getting gunky, try spraying it with some hydrogen peroxide.
 Make sure it’s dry beforehand, and give the hydrogen peroxide plenty of time to soak in.
 After a few hours, return with a toothbrush and soapy water.
-With a bit of elbow grease, the grout should come up whiter than its been in years.
+With a bit of elbow grease, the grout should come up whiter than it has ever been.

 6. Clean mold

 Most mold doesn’t stand a chance against hydrogen peroxide.
 Apply directly to the moldy area, then scrub clean.
 If you’re worried about the mold returning, just give the area an extra spray afterward.
 While this method is generally effective, I’ve found it can discolor some paints.
 To be on the safe side, give it a test on a small, inconspicuous area first.

 –The Alternative Daily